WillsterJohnson/WillsterJohnson/README.md

 ### About Me

-I go by Willster, I'm a 20-year-old self-taught\* full-stack web-developer who needs five hyphens to describe.
+I go by Willster, I'm a full-stack web-developer who needs five hyphens to describe.

 My expertise lies in web technologies like TypeScript, JavaScript, HTML, CSS, and Node.
 I'm particularly drawn to Svelte and SvelteKit for web app development, but I also have some experience in React and Vue, along with several other NPM libraries.